tretapey/vue-wp-theme/README.md

 Just install it like any other theme in your themes folder.
 Then do:

 `$ cd vue-app`
+Make sure you have the right WP_API_URL setted in config/dev.env.js
 `$ npm install`

 then: